 Return of Investment

 It doesn't matter who invests in the eSIM architecture itself, the return on investment is still the scary bit.
 Especially in the light of dropping mobile data and roaming prices that are consistently pressuring carriers' margins.
 The cost of deploying an eSIM solution is high considering the limited use cases and the fact that "keeping things as-is" is made possible as there have been no serious disruptors on the market.
 In other words, the current name of the game by carriers is "wait-and-see" - carriers are motivated to keep the status quo as long as possible and postpone all serious investments.
-On the other hand, technology deployers such as GnD, Gemalto, IDEMIA and other eUICC Manufacturers have heavily invested to develop a fully certified and interoperable solution.
+On the other hand, technology deployers such as Valid, GnD, Gemalto, IDEMIA and other eUICC Manufacturers have heavily invested to develop a fully certified and interoperable solution.

 Changing Geographic regulations

 The GSMA has heavily mandated the concerns of interoperability.
 As eSIM is relatively new to the market, standardizing the whole ecosystem is quite challenging.
 This standardization needs to be enforced to achieve a truly interoperable solution, one where every eSIM can be managed by any service provider in any device.
 Without an interoperable solution, it is practically impossible to bring together all the different stakeholders to work alongside one another, particularly when trust is already limited.